spatialstatisticsupna/Scalable_Prediction/README.md

 ### Section 5 - Illustration: projections of cancer mortality in Spain

-The script [Section5_FitModels.R](./Rcode/Section5_FitModels.R) allows to replicate the fit of spatio-temporal *classical* and *partition* models describedn in the illustration section of Orozco-Acosta et al. (2023) using the [bigDM](https://github.com/spatialstatisticsupna/bigDM) package.
+The script [Section5_FitModels.R](./Rcode/Section5_FitModels.R) allows to replicate the fit of spatio-temporal *classical* and *partition* models described in the illustration section of Orozco-Acosta et al. (2023) using the [bigDM](https://github.com/spatialstatisticsupna/bigDM) package.
 The code can be used with any other data sets with similar structure.
+It also computes the Logarithmic Score (based on both LOOCV and LGOCV approaches) and model selection criteria as DIC and WAIC.

-  It also computes the Logarithmic Score (based on both LOOCV and LGOCV approaches) and model selection criteria (DIC and WAIC) to reproduce the results shown in **Table 3**.
+To reproduce the results shown in **Table 3**, all the models must be previously fitted following the code described in the script.
+To compute the Logarithmic Score measures for the partition models (i.e., *Disjoint* and *1st-order neighbourhood* models) their corresponding sub-models must be also saved by setting the argument `STCAR_INLA(..., save.models=TRUE)`.
+Please, note that this function will automatically create a "temp" folder in the current working directory.

-  **IMPORTANT NOTE**: In order to compute Logarithmic Score measures under the partition models (Disjoint or k-order neighbourhood models) the sub-models must be previously saved by setting the argument `STCAR_INLA(..., save.models=TRUE)`.
-This action will save a rather large `.Rdata` file (several Gb) for each of the models.
+**CAUTION!** These computations are very time consuming (several hours) and generate rather large `.Rdata` files (several Gb) for each of the models.

 ### Auxiliary functions